Cape Cod Central Railroad: Station list

 Despite the four stations above all being served by the Cape Cod Central Railroad, most trains do not visit or even pass by all four stations.
 Trains typically either depart from Buzzards Bay station and turn around upon reaching Cape Cod Bay (usually near either Sandwich or Barnstable), or depart from Hyannis, stop at West Barnstable (on Saturdays), and turn around upon reaching Sagamore.
-There are some exceptions, as some trains departing from Hyannis travel all the way to Buzzards Bay and sometimes all the way into Rochester, but these trains usually do not stop at any stations after departure.
+There are some exceptions, as some trains departing from Hyannis travel to Buzzards Bay and sometimes all the way into Rochester, but these trains usually do not stop at any stations after departure.

 Despite not having formal stations, select trains also stop at the Pairpoint Glass facility in Sagamore, and select dinner trains also depart from Falmouth.